deekayen/aidstoscoutmastership/manuscript/character.md

 I was in the sitting-room of a friend who had just died, and lying on the table beside his abandoned pipe and tobacco pouch was a book by Richard Jefferies—*Field and Hedgerow*, in which a page was turned down which said:

 > "The conception of moral good is not altogether satisfying.
 The highest form known to us at present is pure unselfishness, the doing of good not for any reward now or hereafter, nor for the completion of any imaginary scheme.
 That is the best we know, but how unsatisfactory!
-An outlet is needed more fully satisfying to the heart's inmost desire than is afforded by any labour of selfabnegation.
+An outlet is needed more fully satisfying to the heart's inmost desire than is afforded by any labour of self-abnegation.
 It must be something in accord with the perception of beauty and of an ideal.
 Personal virtue is not enough.
 Though I cannot name the ideal good it seems to me that it will in some way be closely associated with the ideal beauty of Nature."

 In other words, one may suggest that happiness is a matter of inner conscience and outward sense working in combination.
 It is to be got where the conscience as well as the senses together are satisfied.
 If the above quoted definition be true, the converse is at least equally certain - namely, that the appreciation of beauty cannot bring happiness if your conscience is not at rest.
 So that if we want our boys to gain happiness in life we must put into them the practice of doing good to their neighbours, and in addition, the appreciation of the beautiful in Nature.